Block 185

-Block 185 is an under construction office skyscraper located at 601 W. 2nd St. in Downtown Austin, Texas.
-The tower topped out in July 2021, and final completion is expected for Q2 2022.
+Block 185 is an office skyscraper located at 601 W. 2nd St. in Downtown Austin, Texas.
+The tower topped out in July 2021.
 The tower is the fourth tallest in Austin at 594 feet, and the tallest office tower in Texas outside of Houston or Dallas.
 Block 185 is bound to the west by Shoal Creek, to the east by Nueces Street, to the north by Second Street and to the south by Cesar Chavez Street.
 The tower is located on the final parcel of the former Green Water Treatment Plant and in Austin's Second Street District.